pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
-> Currently, this feature is not fully compatible with adding a unique index.
-When adding a unique index, it is recommended to disable the index acceleration feature (set `tidb_ddl_enable_fast_reorg` to `OFF`).
->
 > Currently, PITR recovery handles the indexes created by index acceleration during the log backup with extra processing to achieve compatibility.
 For details, see [Why is the acceleration of adding indexes feature incompatible with PITR?](/faq/backup-and-restore-faq.md#why-is-the-acceleration-of-adding-indexes-feature-incompatible-with-pitr).

 </CustomContent>